-- 1. every exception in the MultiError is an instance of one of the given privileged types - additionally, by default with strict=True: - 2. there is a single candidate at the highest privilege after grouping the exceptions by repr().
+1. every exception in the MultiError is an instance of one of the given privileged types

+2. there is a single candidate at the highest privilege after grouping the exceptions by repr().
 For example, this test fails if both ValueError('foo') and ValueError('bar') are the most privileged.